Illuminating the Dark Funnel of B2B Marketing

 Chris suggests a number of methods, but the very first is attribution.

-Most companies have attribution software as a standard, but these tools can't really measure dark social and tend to give most of the credit to what it can easily measure.
+Most companies have attribution software as a standard, but these tools can’t measure dark social and tend to give most of the credit to what they can easily measure.

 Acknowledge these metrics, but don't build your entire strategy around them.

-Alice wonders if there won't be a drop off on the form, to which Chris responds:
+Alice wondered if there was a drop-off on the form, to which Chris replied:

-Chris believes that these optimisation principles have been ingrained in our minds from 2011.
+Chris believes that these optimisation principles have been ingrained in our minds since 2011.

 “It won't be 100% accurate either.
 If I've seen a LinkedIn ad a few times, but I haven't engaged with it, but I've come to you from various other sources, it's still an indicator.”

-Another recommendation Chris makes is to call your prospects and ask how they heard about you.
-This will give you a deeper understanding of how your marketing is working, and it will provide you with more insight into how to market to your buyers.
+Another recommendation Chris had is to call your prospects and ask them how they heard about you.
+This will give you a deeper understanding of how your marketing is working, and will provide you with more insight into how to market to your buyers.

 Selling the dark funnel to your CEO

-You might find that when you try to pitch the dark funnel to your CEO and stakeholders, that they're stuck in an MQL hamster wheel.
+You might find that when you try to pitch the dark funnel to your CEO and stakeholders, they’re stuck on the MQL hamster wheel.

 This is an issue Chris addresses with: